Providers Weigh In: Don’t Let Type 2 Diabetes Control Your Life

 Your body relies on sugar (mostly glucose) for immediate energy use and also as storage (mostly as fat).
 Normally a critical hormone, insulin, regulates the movement of glucose into body cells, but as you develop Type 2 diabetes, your body stops responding properly to insulin’s actions (also called insulin resistance).
 As a result, blood sugars do not get into the cells and eventually rise which causes most of the damage related to diabetes.

 Diabetes, when left uncontrolled can cause long-term health issues and may even lead to death.
 “People with type 2 diabetes are also at a higher risk of developing heart diseases and strokes.
 Type 2 diabetes can also damage the eyes, nerves and kidneys.
 Most of these complications can be prevented by keeping the blood sugar under control.
-Lifestyle changes and regular preventive care visits to a doctor can help keep minor complications from becoming more serious ones,” says Dr. Yuval Eisenberg, Endocrinologist and Assistant Professor of Medicine at UI Health.
+Lifestyle changes and regular preventive care visits to a doctor can help keep minor complications from becoming more serious ones,” says Dr. Yuval Eisenberg, of the Diabetes Center & Endocrinology Clinic at UI Health.

 Type 2 diabetes usually develops slowly over time.
 Obesity or being overweight strongly contributes to its development.
 Thin people can also get type 2 diabetes, however, this is more common in the elderly.
 Smoking, poor diet (low-fiber, high-fat, high carbohydrate), sedentary lifestyle, and family history of type 2 diabetes are the most common risk factors.